To play online press the screenshot above and then the start button. Or you can download the game and play offline.

-Top 9 supercomputers in a fun online IT learning game.
+Top 9 supercomputers for 2018 in a fun online IT learning game.

 "Top 9 Supercomputers 2018" is a free online knowledge level game to explore the most powerful supercomputers to 2018.